siditious/haste-plugin-ue4/README.md

 ![Imgur](https://imgur.com/oXGegKe.png)
-# Tasty Haste Plugin - UE4 Editor Mode for Rapid Mesh Placement
+# Tasty Haste Plugin - UE4 Editor Mode for Tilemap like Rapid Blockouts

 **Tasty Haste** is a Custom Unreal Engine 4 Editor Mode that allows you to place, scale, and rotate repeated meshes with a single mouse click, and without having to drag and drop every mesh/actor.